NCERT Solutions for Class 10 Science Chapter 5

 (c) Inner transition elements

-Consider the following statements : (i) The elements silicon, germanium, and arsenic are called metalloids. (ii) Metalloids have properties quite different from those of metals and non-metals.
-Which of these statement(s) is/are correct?
+Assess these statements: (i) Silicon, germanium, and arsenic are known as metalloids. (ii) Metalloids exhibit characteristics that differ from both metals and non-metals.
+Which is/are correct?

 (c) Both (i) and (ii)